Snake Bite Piercing: Cost, Healing, Pain, Meaning, Jewelry, and Aftercare

 Commonly recommended materials for lip jewelry include:

-Implant-grade titanium lip jewelry is strongly recommended.
+Implant-grade titanium snake bite piercing jewelry is strongly recommended.
 It is lightweight, nickel-free, and won’t tarnish.
 It’s often recommended for those who are allergic to brass, nickel, and other metals common for jewelry.

 Surgical-Grade Stainless Steel